Government content needs to communicate in a way that most people understand.

 Content with a good readability level helps users know what to do.
 This includes users with lower comprehension skills.

-When most people reach Year 5 reading level (around age 9) the way they read content has changed.
+When most people reach age 9 reading level the way they read content has changed.

 By 9 years old most children stop reading whole words and start reading by recognising shapes.
 This allows people to read much faster.